pjaspinski/youtube-dl-card/README.md

 Please refer to [youtube-dl documentation](https://github.com/ytdl-org/youtube-dl/blob/master/README.md#configuration) for more information about configuration and config file locations on other operating systems.

 ## 3. SSH configuration
 This card requires passwordless access to the remote machine over SSH.
-You need access to the Home Assistant's terminal to set it up, so [SSH & Web Terminal](https://github.com/hassio-addons/addon-ssh) may come in handy.
+You need access to the Home Assistant's terminal to set it up, so [Terminal & SSH](https://github.com/home-assistant/hassio-addons/tree/master/ssh) may come in handy.

 First enter the following command into the HA terminal:
 ```bash